gamefootage/ben-kellys-personal-portfolio/README.md

 - ### Potential Employer Goals
     * As a potential employer, I want to get enough information about Ben so that I feel like I have already interviewed him briefly.
-         * The about section displays brief information on my upbrining interests, and current job.
+         * The about section displays brief information on my upbrining, interests, and current job.
          * The skill section dives more thoroughly into my interests and what I've done in those areas.
          * The work section gives a complete timeline on my work history and the details of each job.
     * As a potential employer, I want to see Ben's skills, not just in the area I am employing him from, to see if his work rate translates across multiple interests and if he is at a high level in everything he does.